DirectStandards/timplus-server-boot/DepGuide.md

 ## Update the Default Configuration

-The TIM+ server application comes with a default configuration via an embedded bootstrap.yml file which sets a default TIM+ domain name, admin console username/password, and database connection configuration.
+The TIM+ server application comes with a default configuration via an embedded bootstrap.yml file which sets a default TIM+ domain name, admin console username/password, database connection configuration, and other various configuration settings.

 ```
 spring: